mutker/nvidiactl/README.md

 sudo systemctl enable --now nvidiactl.service
 ```

-If you want to enable verbose or debug logging, add an overide with `sudo systemctl edit nvidiactl.conf`:
+If you want to enable verbose or debug logging, add an overide with `sudo systemctl edit nvidiactl`:

 ```
 [Unit]